cpetridis/cpetridis.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing my Ph.D. in Computer and Information Science at Temple University, PA, USA.
-Before this, I completed my Integrated Master (5-year degree, 300 ECTS) in Electrical and Computer Engineering at the University of Thessaly in Volos, Greece.
+I am currently a Ph.D.
+Student (1st year) in Computer and Information Sciences at Temple University in Philadelphia, PA working with Prof. Zoran Obradovic.
+Before that, I completed my Integrated Master (5-year degree) in Electrical and Computer Engineering at the University of Thessaly in Volos, Greece.
-My primary areas of interest are Data science, Machine learning, Data mining, Information retrieval, Information visualization, Visual analytics.
-My fascination with Mathematics dates back to my childhood, and upon discovering the field of data science and machine learning, the mathematical principles I had learned were brought to life.
-I find the process of using these concepts to train models and neural networks, evaluating their accuracy, minimizing incorrect predictions, and solving real-world problems to be highly interesting and intriguing.
-Through my academic journey, I have gained significant experience in the field, which has strengthened my skills and deepened my understanding of its applications.
-I am excited about the limitless possibilities presented by these fields, and I am eager to contribute my knowledge and expertise to create a positive impact through my research. <br><br>
+My research interests span across multiple areas of machine learning, including - but not limited to :) - Information Retrieval and Knowledge Discovery, with a focus on developing methods to extract meaningful insights from complex datasets.
+I am currently exploring Reinforcement Learning to develop intelligent systems that can adapt and learn in dynamic environments (supply chain management).
+If you are interested in collaborating or working with me, you are more than welcome to reach out! <br><br>

 <u>Education</u>
 ======